serzaxlucifer/Leetcode/README.md

 # leetcode
-My leetcode learnings and codes
+My leetcode learnings and codes.
+Optimizations and everything!